 - Make sure your walkway is well lit and uncluttered.
 You can get a whole pack of inexpensive landscaping lights to line your walkway.

 - Display a “Children Playing” sign next to the street curb to caution drivers that there are children near the street.

-- Pets may become uneasy with strangers, so it’s wise to keep them in a separate room or in their kennel while you have trick-or-treaters coming and going.
+- Your pets may become uneasy with strangers in their owner’s home, so it’s wise to keep them in a separate room or in their kennel while you have trick-or-treaters coming and going.
 In addition, some children might be afraid of your pet.